kronomanta/backup-folder/README.md

 # Requirements

-Rsync has to be installed and runnable using only its name
+Rsync and Python 3.x have to be installed and runnable using only their names.